saheelwagh/refactored-life/content/posts/intro/index.md

 author: Saheel Wagh
 date: 2020-08-21
 hero: ./images/hero.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: Coming out as an addict and how I intend to achieve success.
 ---

-Intro.
+I recently realised that I had become an addict.
+To what ?
+How do I plan to recover ?
+What's the purpose behind starting this blog ? read on to find out

-## Coming out as an addict
+# Coming out as an addict
-### And how to refactor your life around this addiction
+# And how to refactor your life around this addiction

-#### Opium has never ceased to fascinate me
+##### Opium has never ceased to fascinate me

 The more I read about this drug, the more light it throws on how it shaped the politics of the last Millenium.
 China is in the news for all the wrong reasons in 2020.
 But did you know that it was the victim of two Opium wars ?
 Yes, a war over a drug.